Clear skies, light winds and plenty of sunshine - but temperatures well below average

-Hot water bottles and extra blankets were necessary last night as minus temperatures set in as low as -4C bringing widespread frosts to both islands.
-Hawke's Bay had the warmest night at 7C.
+Hot water bottles and extra blankets were necessary last night as minus temperatures set in as low as -6C in the Mackenzie Region and Ranfurly, bringing widespread frosts to both islands.

+Some of the coldest overnight lows were also felt in Tekapo, which fell to -5.3C, Clyde and Alexandra on -5C, Cromwell -4.8C and Gore -4.2.

+New Zealand's most populated city, Auckland, was a touch less chilly with an overnight low of 4.2C and a frosty start of 4.8C this morning.

 Sunshine and clear skies will stick around today, but icy roads conditions will be a concern this morning for inland areas.